 In this Tableau tutorial, we have learned different ways to calculate the percentage of total in Tableau using Quick Table Calculation, EXCLUDE LOD, FIXED LOD, and WINDOW_SUM.

-In the above methods, the Quick Table Calculation is the simplest way, while EXCLUDE and FIXED LODs give more control for consistent totals regardless of the view.
+In the above methods, Quick Table Calculation is the simplest, while EXCLUDE and FIXED LODs provide more control for consistent totals regardless of the view.
 The WINDOW_SUM method is a table calculation useful for aggregated views.

-By choosing any of the above methods, we can calculate and display the percentage of the total in Tableau data visualisation.
+By choosing any of the above methods, we can calculate and display the percentage of the total in Tableau.

 You may also like to read: